 To quickly remove all that sugar from your bloodstream, your body ends up producing too much insulin, which takes too much sugar from your bloodstream.

-So your energy plummets, and you might also experience low mood, brain fog/ poor concentration and dizziness.
+So your energy plummets, hence your mid morning energy crash around 10am – 11am.
+You might also experience low mood, brain fog/ poor concentration and dizziness.

-Frustratingly you wonder ‘why am I so tired?’.
+Frustratingly you wonder ‘why am I always feeling tired in the morning?’.